alombarte/raspberry-osmc-automated/README.md

 If you want to change the frequency of the feed checking, add, or remove jobs just execute:

 	crontab -e

+#### Deleting seen shows
+In the crontab there is a commented job that deletes TV shows that are marked as seen by Kodi after 1 month.
+If you want to enable this feature just uncomment the line in the crontab and save.

 ### SSH without password:
 If you want to stop typing the password every time you SSH to the Raspberry Pi do the following in your Mac/Linux: